FS-Researcher: Test-Time Scaling for Long-Horizon Research Tasks with File-System-Based Agents: Analyses

 \paragraph{Knowledge Base.} Figure~\ref{fig:scaling} (left) summarizes how the KB grows with more context-building rounds.
 As the budget increases from 3 to 10 rounds, the archived information and notes keep increasing.
 Meanwhile, the downstream report becomes longer and contains more citations, indicating that richer KBs enable denser and better-grounded synthesis.
 Notably, KB growth shows diminishing returns: most gains occur from 3 to 5 rounds (e.g., +11.7 sources / +10.8 URLs) with smaller increments from 5 to 10 rounds (+5.5 / +5.9), suggesting that the KB becomes progressively more complete and the remaining information gaps shrink as more rounds are performed.
 The original aggregated statistics are provided in Appendix~\ref{app:scaling_data}.

 \paragraph{Report.} Figure~\ref{fig:scaling} (right) reports the average performance over the 10 sampled queries.
 Increasing the number of rounds consistently improves all quality dimensions except for \texttt{Readability}, indicating that additional computation invested in building a higher-quality knowledge base translates into better final reports.
 The original scores are listed in Appendix~\ref{app:scaling_data}.
-Interestingly, \texttt{Readability} peaks at 5 rounds (51.93) and slightly drops at 10 rounds (51.66), suggesting that overly large or redundant contexts may introduce verbosity, thus making the final report less readable.
+Interestingly, \texttt{Readability} peaks at 5 rounds (51.93) and slightly drops at 10 rounds (51.66).
+We note that comprehensiveness and readability are \emph{conceptually orthogonal}---the former measures \emph{what} information is covered, the latter measures \emph{how} it is communicated---and FS-Researcher with Claude-Sonnet-4.5 simultaneously achieves the highest scores on both (Table~\ref{tab:deepresearchbench}).
+The observed tradeoff is a confounding artifact: a larger KB leads the Report Writer to adopt a denser, more technical writing style, which incidentally harms readability.
+Because this is a presentation-level issue, a targeted post-hoc rephrasing pass can recover readability while preserving comprehensiveness (see Appendix~\ref{app:readability_rephrasing}).